After-school clubs offer both students and teachers the freedom to explore alternative approaches to learning.

 Similar to the Lego Club, the Maker Lab aims to encourage collaboration and creativity in a student-focused setting.
 Since making can encompass projects appealing to a variety of ages, skill levels, and interests, an after-school club focused on making works beautifully in a school focused on project-based learning.

 As you can imagine, an elementary-school maker club is bound to look different than its middle or high school counterpart.
 Due to age and lack of life experience and skills, available tools are different and the need for adult support is slightly greater.
 So far, I have been impressed with the interest and enthusiasm of the students to tinker and begin research as they consider self-selected topics.
-For those still unsure what form their making will take, we have an extensive collection of littleBits, modular electronics prototyping kits, and a Lego robotics set to scaffold the making process.
-Next year, I will introduce the kids to soldering and 3-D design and printing, thanks to my classroom MakerBot.
+For those still unsure what form their making will take, we have an extensive collection of littleBits, modular electronics prototyping kits, and a Lego robotics set to scaffold the making

 The long-term goal for my role at Maker Lab is to transition from being the teacher to serving primarily as research assistant, lab technician, and grant writer based on the needs and interests of the students (while still sharing my geeky interests to serve as inspiration).
 I hope to become increasingly obsolete as students begin to share knowledge and skills with one another.
 At the end of next school year, I’ll encourage students to share their creative, high- (and low-) tech tinkering with the school community through a mini-maker faire, which will hopefully inspire others to give making a try.